mitsuba-renderer/enoki/docs/dynamic.rst

 Dynamic vectorization
 ---------------------

-Suppose that we'd like to compute the pairwise distance between records organized in two dynamically allocated lists.
+Now suppose that we'd like to compute the pairwise distance between records organized in two dynamically allocated lists.
 Direct application of the discussed ingredients leads to the following overall structure: